awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 Use the Percona XtraBackup tool to create your backup\.
 For more information, see [Creating Your Database Backup](#MySQL.Procedural.Importing.Backup)\.

 If you already have an IAM role, you can use that\.
 If you don't have an IAM role, you can create a new one manually\.
 Alternatively, you can choose to have a new IAM role created for you in your account by the wizard when you restore the database by using the AWS Management Console\.
 If you want to create a new IAM role manually, or attach trust and permissions policies to an existing IAM role, see [Creating an IAM Role Manually](#MySQL.Procedural.Importing.Enabling.IAM)\.
-If you want to have a new IAM role created for you, follow the procedure in [AWS Management Console](#MySQL.Procedural.Importing.Console)\.
+If you want to have a new IAM role created for you, follow the procedure in [Console](#MySQL.Procedural.Importing.Console)\.

 ## Creating Your Database Backup<a name="MySQL.Procedural.Importing.Backup"></a>

 Use the Percona XtraBackup software to create your backup\.
-For MySQL 5\.6, Amazon RDS supports backup files created with Percona XtraBackup version 2\.3\.

-We recommend that if you don't already have Percona XtraBackup installed, you use the latest version of the software available\.
-You can download Percona XtraBackup from [Download Percona XtraBackup](https://www.percona.com/downloads/XtraBackup/LATEST/)\.
+You can install Percona XtraBackup from [Download Percona XtraBackup](https://www.percona.com/downloads/XtraBackup/LATEST/)\.

+**Note**
+For MySQL 5\.7 migration, you must use Percona XtraBackup 2\.4\.
+For earlier MySQL versions, use Percona XtraBackup 2\.3 or 2\.4\.

 You can create a full backup of your MySQL database files using Percona XtraBackup\.
 Alternatively, if you already use Percona XtraBackup to back up your MySQL database files, you can upload your existing full and incremental backup directories and files\.